merely-useful/py-rse/index.md

 ## Summary {#getting-started-summary}

-With our project structure decided, data downloaded and software installed, we are now ready to start exploring our data.
+Now that our project structure is set up, our data is downloaded, and our software is installed, we are ready to start our analysis.

 ## Exercises {#getting-started-exercises}